joelbarmettlerUZH/ElDorado_server/Documents/UML Documentation.md

 Returns the passive slots.

 **+public stealCard(slot: Slot)**
-Lets the user take one card from active and passive slots.
+Lets the userEntity take one card from active and passive slots.
 If the slot becomes empty, removes that slot from the active Slots.

 * * *